akkik04/Spotuino/README.md

 This project is simply made to demonstrate the functionality of the Arduino Uno with the Python language.
 The project controls the Spotify app using just 3 buttons that are wired to the Arduino Uno Rev3.
 The Arduino communicates a few keywords (i.e. pause, forward, and back) to the Python script through the COM3 port and uses PyAutoGui's functions to pause/play track, play the previous track, and play the next track.
 It also has a 1602 LCD hooked up to the Arduino board to let the user know about the pause, forward, and back commands.

 # Main Hardware Requirements:
+Along with the main components listed below, a solderless breadboard, jumper wires, and male/female jumper wires are required.
 ![Arduino-Spotify-Project Hardware Requirements](https://user-images.githubusercontent.com/81925146/129283181-aa8ddbe9-8979-4b79-9e00-d070d46cac18.png)

 # Important Documentations: